Frequently Asked Questions

 If any of the four items of required documentation is unavailable, West Fargo Public Schools may evaluate whether other reasonable proof is acceptable for the student to meet applicable requirements for high school graduation.
 All home school transfer credits will be identified on the student’s transcript as “home school.”

-To be eligible to graduate from West Fargo Public Schools, home school students must be enrolled in, and successfully complete, their senior year at Sheyenne, Community, or West Fargo High School.
-Students are required to earn six credits their senior year including four credits in the senior level classes in the four core classes (math, science, social studies, and English/language arts).
+To be eligible to graduate from West Fargo Public Schools, home school students must be enrolled in, and successfully complete, their senior year at one of West Fargo high schools.
+Students are required to earn six credits their senior year, including four credits in the senior level classes in the four core classes (math, science, social studies, and English/language arts).

 Yes, but they are required to follow the same eligibility requirements established by the school, the district (link to district policy), and the North Dakota High School Activities Association (link to state policy).
 Home school students can only participate at the school determined by their address, they do not get to pick.
 For home school students, a parent must provide the athletic or activity director a written report indicating their academic progress using the same academic eligibility dates as the school.